PEGI shows age limits in games

 - If you download a game directly from the game manufacturer’s website, PEGI may not be displayed, the manufacturer may display an age rating from the ESRB.
 This may vary.

-- An American looking at the same game on Google Play as you will probably not see the PEGI label, but an ESRB label that may differ slightly from PEGI.
+- An American looking at the same game on Google Play as you that are living in Norway, will probably not see the PEGI label, but an ESRB label that may differ slightly from PEGI.

 - The App Store does not use PEGI.